tencherry10/til/c_cpp/c-return-styles.md

   CON

     1. Not always possibly to have a sentinel value
     1. Even if you have a sentinel value, you may not be able to express all the error condition.
+      If you need to differentiate between different error conditions.
+Then you still have to do some version of above or use an out of channel error system like errno.